Assisted training flexible [AsA flex]

 Services for businesses:

-• Discussions to identify difficulties and needs for action at an early stage
+• Discussions to identify difficulties and areas for action at an early stage

 • Support for company trainers